 What Are the Causes of Enamel Erosion?

-The enamel is eroded by the acids found in foods and liquids.
-When there is constant Saliva, in my mouth it neutralizes the acid and protects the teeth from erosion.
-In some cases when a person consumes a lot of acidic food, drinks water doesn’t brush their teeth then the outer layer of enamel will damage over time.
+The enamel is eroded by the acids found in the foods and liquids.
+When there is constant Saliva, I mouth it neutralizes the acid and protect the teeth from erosion.
+In some cases when a person consumes a lot of acidic food, drink water doesn’t brush teeth then the outer layer of enamel will damage over time.

 Enamel erosion can be a result of the following food you consume:

 - Sweet foods, such as syrups, chocolates, and caramel.

 - White breadthat contains starch.